Table of Contents

 Creating trusted and value-added relationships with leaders and managers to enable their growth, well-informed decision-making, and broadened “apertures” on challenges and issues that hinder organizational success.
 Identifying shortcomings and guiding or recommending leadership or management skills gap-closing opportunities.

 Establishing associations and partnering meaningfully with leaders and subject matter experts (SMEs) externally and across other HR and peer functions.
-Network and effectively team with experts who can be leveraged for assistance with solution development, education on shared topics of interest, engagement as influencers or champions for change management purposes, or identifying resources for advanced analytics, purchasing & outsourcing, or problem-solving techniques.
+Network and team effectively with experts who can assist with solution development, provide education on shared topics of interest, serve as influencers or champions for change management, or identify resources for advanced analytics, purchasing & outsourcing, or problem-solving techniques.

-Understanding of how change occurs and is most effectively driven in individuals and groups through communications, training, influencing, and repetition.
+Understanding how change occurs and is most effectively driven in individuals and groups through communication, training, influence, and repetition.
 Developing an initiative’s purpose, goals, objectives, and detailed plans and timelines to generate adoption and acceptance.
 Bringing the right people and resources together, generating measures and tracking processes, and leading a team(s) to conduct the activities and meet the project or change requirements.

 Relevant Practices & Tools